-- Registration for Fall 2018 programs will open on July 16, 2018.
-Spring 2019 programs will be available beginning November 1, 2018.
+- Registration for Fall 2019 programs will open on July 15, 2019.
+Spring 2020 programs will be available beginning November 4, 2019.
 All registrations are accepted on a first-come, first-served basis. - For fastest service, submit your registration request online at mobot.org/schoolprograms.
-You can also book by calling (314) 577-5185. - Program fees for tours and classes include admission for up to six adults with a standard program and 12 adults for a large program.
-One adult is also admitted free of charge for every five students attending a self-guided visit.
-Additional chaperones are admitted at standard admission rates; teachers may pay for all additional chaperones in one transaction upon arrival, or elect to have an invoice sent to the school after their visit.
+You can also book by calling (314) 577-5185. - Program fees for tours and classes include admission for up to 6 adults with a standard program and 12 adults for a large program.
+For every 5 students attending a self-guided visit, 1 adult is also admitted free of charge.
+Additional chaperones are admitted at standard admission rates; teachers may pay for all additional chaperones in one transaction upon arrival, or elect to have an invoice sent to the school after their visit. - Please plan to pay program fees within 2 weeks of receiing your confirmation.